Kiran-Sawant/Risk-Monitor/README.md

 - All the Positions shown in the snippets are YoLo positions.
 I'm not a trader and I do not trade on financial markets.
 - I do not take responsibility for any financial losses you may incure, test the software in demo before going live.
 - The app is Broker agnostic, as far as i have tested.
+- The app is not intended towards Scalpers, but rather medium to long term traders.
 - This project mainly focuses on MetaTrader5 terminal as it is free to use.
 However, the algos in calculator.py can be applied on different platforms like Interactive brokers using their Python APIs.